Above or below the line – where are you?

 If we are to find a way forward, what could we do?

 The concept of above / below the line is a useful one to explore with your team.
 You could make them aware of the concept as part of their development.
-You could also use it at the beginning of team meetings to help set expectations for the behaviours and thinking we need.
-This can empower your team to promote more above the line thinking and help to embed the expectations we expect in high performing teams.
+You could also use it at the beginning of team meetings to help set expectations for the behaviours we need.
+This can empower your team to promote more above the line thinking and behaviours and help to embed the expectations we expect in high performing teams.

 Click here to see some our previous blogs on coaching.